A clean lookup isn’t a clean carrier.

 Jun 21New enforcement case recorded

-Every carrier in your book, checked against the federal record daily.
-An insurance filing drops or an authority gets revoked, you hear it first, in plain English.
+Every carrier in your book, checked against the federal record once a day.
+When an insurance filing drops or an authority gets revoked, it is named in plain English in your alerts feed within a day.

 More on monitoring →